alphagov/govuk-rfcs/rfc-021-monitoring-for-404s.md

 **Problems** :

-As with the search index, if the content store lost information on a page, we wouldn't get alerts if the content store was also the source of the list of pages to monitor.
+- No information on traffic levels to pages

-Also, we want to monitor all the urls that are active on the site: a content store item may represent content spread across multiple urls, and there may be no easy way to get a list of all the urls that the item can be accessed at.
+- A content store item may represent content spread across multiple urls, and there may be no easy way to get a list of all the urls that the item can be accessed at

 ### Direct from apps